syt123450/giojs/README.md

 ## Examples

-We provides many representative demos to show how to work with Gio.js, there are mainly three example resources:
+Gio.js has many representative demos to show how to work with Gio.js, there are mainly three example resources:

 - Resource 1: Gio.js Playground

-We provide a <a href="http://giojs.org/html/playground.html">playground</a> for developers to play with Gio.js and export Gio.js parameter.
+There is a Playground(<a href="http://giojs.org/html/playground.html">playground link</a>) for developers to play with Gio.js and export Gio.js parameter.

 - Resource 2: Github "examples" folder

-We write many API demos and gather them in examples folder, clone the Gio.js repo, try them in your own environment ~
+Gio.js has many API demos, and these demos are gathered in examples folder. clone the Gio.js repo, try them in your own environment ~

 - Resource 3: Live demos on Codepen

-We create a Codepen collection which contains many live demos about Gio.js, click the codepen logo and try to edit them!
+Gio.js has a Codepen collection which contains many live demos about Gio.js, click the codepen logo and try to edit them!
 <a target="_blank" href="https://codepen.io/collection/DkBobG/"><img width=50 height=50 src="https://rawgit.com/syt123450/Gio.js/master/assets/readme/codepen.png"></a>

 ## Documentation